notsag-dev/scroogecoin/README.md

 **Coin creation**

 The coins have an id, a value and the wallet id of the owner.
-The coin id is assigned by Scrooge when the transaction that create the coin is inserted in the blockchain.
+The coin id is assigned by Scrooge when the transaction that creates the coin is inserted in the blockchain.
 This id is composed by its transaction id and the correlative number of the coin into the transaction.
 ```
  wallet_1 = Wallet()
  coins = [